8 Tips for Authentic and Effective Email Newsletter Writing

 Intuitive Writing Tip: Have fun with email newsletter writing.
 The best newsletter for your subscribers is the one that felt like a joy to write.

-8) What do I put in the subject line?
+8) What do I write in the newsletter subject line?

-Your email subject line has one job — entice your reader to click to open the email.
-Now, I’ve seen some clickbaity, barfy email subject lines.
+Your email subject line has one job — to entice your reader to click to open the email.
+Now, I’ve seen some clickbaity, barfy subject lines.
 There’s a balance to staying authentic.

 I usually recommend writing your email subject line last.
 With your newsletter written and ready to go, a subject line will usually stand out.
 Then, keep it simple.
 Never sacrifice clarity in an attempt to be witty.
 A confused reader is one who ignores or deletes your email.